 By most known accounts, the women in Araki’s photos fully consented to the sexual situations and interactions depicted therein.
 There is one notable exception, which MoSex brings to light: In a Facebook post this past August, a woman claimed that Araki touched her inappropriately on a commercial shoot for a Japanese teen magazine in 1991, when she was 19 years old.
 (The woman, who never pursued legal action due to fear of professional repercussions, asked the curators not to disclose details of her identity or the alleged incident.)

-KaoRi’s allegations quickly attracted some attention on social media and an article on Cinra, an online magazine that focus on arts and culture.
-However, there was little mainstream press response, though that is likely to follow now that the fashion model and actress Kiko Mizuhara has posted a reaction online.
+KaoRi’s allegations quickly attracted some attention on social media and articles on specialist arts and culture magazines like Bijutsu Techo and Cinra.
+However, there was little mainstream press response, though that is likely to change now that the fashion model and actress Kiko Mizuhara has posted her reaction online.

 Mizuhara, who has also worked with Araki in the past, praised KaoRi’s bravery in coming forward and also noted her own similar experience when doing a semi-nude shoot for a corporate client.
 She found herself treated like an object to be watched by dozens of male strangers who intruded on the shoot while she was at her most vulnerable.
 Mizuhara is one of the biggest names in the industry, so has nothing to fear from coming out in support of a fellow model.
 That being said, she was discreet enough to use the Stories function on Instagram that deletes content after 24 hours.